wdi-sg/activerecord-intro/readme.md

 When we run this app, we can see that it drops us into pry.
 Let's write some code in pry to update our database... **IN REALTIME!!!**

-**Board:** I want to come up with an ongoing list of *class* methods vs *instance* methods that we can add to as we use them

-Let's create an instance of the `Artist` object on the ruby side:
+We'll create an instance of the `Artist` object on the Ruby side:

 > **Note** the syntax for creating a new instance.